Contra Bug

 Flaw: negative enough to give the proper impression of seriousness, but not so exaggerated as to lose its impact after you’ve said it twenty times.

 At work, I’ve been trying to use the term “flaw” – “there’s a flaw in program”.
 It is a bit nerdy and definitely uncommon, but at least it perks peoples’ attention to the fact that something serious happened, that a real person had/will have a real hardship due to this flaw, and the blame for that lies solely with us, the creators of the program, rather than with the moth in the Mark II relay.
+I ramped up quickly as a developer (i solved my first bug on my second week) from early on i branched to doing functional work, covering for pdas when they could not do/did not know how to do their tasks.

 Tags: #engineering